cwi-dis/meec-ws/attend.md

 ### Venue

 `L1` lecture hall in the Information Science building of the Nara Institute of Science and Technology.
-The location of the entrance can be viewed [here](https://nominatim.openstreetmap.org/ui/reverse.html?lat=34.73176&lon=135.73396&zoom=18 "Coordinates of the entrance to the lecture hall on OpenStreetMap").
+The location of the entrance (red) to the lecture hall (blue) can be viewed [here](https://nominatim.openstreetmap.org/ui/reverse.html?lat=34.73175&lon=135.73403&zoom=18 "Coordinates of the entrance to the lecture hall on OpenStreetMap").

 ### Internet